conradz/rework-assets/README.md

    file.
 This function can simply ignore the error if desired, which causes the URL to be unchanged from the source file.
 The default function throws the error.
+ * `onFile`: A function that is called whenever a file is included.
+It is called with the file path.
+This can be used for tracking which files are referenced from the stylesheet.
  * `func`: The name of the CSS function that references an asset in the input.
    Defaults to `'url'`.
 For example, if `func: 'asset'` is specified, all `asset(...)` calls will be found in the input and the copied to the output.